mohid-tanveer/rephoto-detection/reflection.md

 - **moire** is a useful but secondary cue,
 - **subpixel**, at least in this implementation and dataset, is **not a reliable indicator of re-photos**.

-## interpreting exif’s very strong performance
+## Interpreting exif’s very strong performance

 exif’s near-perfect performance is both encouraging and suspicious: